animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap.md

 All <code>@Expiration</code>-based annotations apply only to Region entry values.
 Expiration for a Region is not covered by Spring Data for GemFire's expiration annotation support.
-However, GemFire and Spring Data for GemFire do let you set Region expiration by using the SDG XML namespace, as follows:
+However, GemFire and Spring Data for GemFire do let you set Region expiration by using the Spring Data for GemFire XML namespace, as follows:

 ```